 Preheat the oven to 400°F: Preheat the oven while you prep the squash.

 Slice the squash in half: Use a chef's knife to cut the spaghetti squash lengthwise from stem to tail.
-Spaghetti squashes are really tough and hard, so be cautious and work slowly.
+Spaghetti squash are really tough and hard, so be cautious and work slowly.
 You can cradle the squash in a balled-up dish cloth to keep it steady as you cut.

 Scoop out the seeds: Use a soup spoon to scrape out the seeds and stringy bits of flesh from inside the squash.
 Be careful of actually digging into the flesh though — we want that!
-The inside should look clean and smooth.
+The inside should look clean and fairly smooth.
 Discard the seeds (or save them and roast them for a snack!).

 Place the squash in a roasting pan: Place the squash halves cut-side down in a roasting pan.

 The squash is done when tender: The squash is ready when you can easily pierce a fork through the flesh all the way to the peel.
 The flesh will also separate easily into spaghetti-like strands.
+You can also taste it right now — if the noodles are still a bit crunchy for your taste, put the squash back in the oven for another 15 to 20 minutes.

 Scrape out the squash: Use a fork to gently pull the squash flesh from the peel and to separate the flesh into strands.
 The strands wrap around the squash horizontally — rake your fork in the same direction as the strands to make the longest "noodles."